Macrometacorp/docs/docs/cep/sink/stream-sink.md

 ### Supported Sink Mapping Types

-The following is a list of sink mapping types supported by Stream:
+The following is a list of sink mapping types supported by stream workers:

 |Sink Mapping Type | Description|
 | ------------- |-------------|